 If you're proudly parading core values that don't match your practices, it's an immediate and very present signal of discord.
 Core values, by their very nature, must be in harmony with your goals, philosophy, your culture, and your team.

 Choose core values that are specific, and realistic for your organization to uphold on a daily basis.
-Officevibe posted a very useful article on how they determined theirs.
+For help crafting your company's mission statement, check out this article.

 Core values are a lot like pants: it's important to have them, but it's just as important to make sure they fit reasonably well or you're going to look and feel silly with them on.

 Patrick M. Lencioni shared a perfect example of this in his Harvard Business Review article, "Make Your Values Mean Something."

 It's good to stretch yourself and your team towards positive goals, but it's important to choose core values that aren't such a stretch as to be unattainable, or completely off-base.
 Remember, it's not just one person adhering to these values, and these values create the expectations that will lead employees to improve their performance.

 It's crucial to understand your team well enough to know how they fit into the picture.
 Holding them to an idealized image that only a small handful reflect will only be an exercise in frustration for the rest.